blaenk/site/input/posts/custom-xkb-options-with-gnome.markdown

 >
 > <cite><strong>Arch Wiki</strong></cite>

 As a result, I decided to look for a way to have my solution work alongside Gnome's initialization of XKB.
-There was _very_ little information on Gnome's interaction with XKB short of reading Gnome's source, but after searching around for a long time, I found that there is indeed a dconf option hidden away at `/org/gnome/desktop/input-sources/xkb-options`{.path}.
+There was _very_ little information on Gnome's interaction with XKB short of reading Gnome's source, but after searching around for a long time, I found that there is indeed a dconf option hidden away at <span class="path">/org/gnome/desktop/input-sources/xkb-options</span>.
 Before I could use this though, I had to make my XKB option available system-wide.

-First the symbol file has to be placed in the symbols directory `/usr/share/X11/xkb/symbols`{.path}.
+First the symbol file has to be placed in the symbols directory <span class="path">/usr/share/X11/xkb/symbols</span>.
 This file simply binds the keys I want to use to the XF86 designated media keys.
 This way the Gnome binder will pick them up without complaining when I bind them to the volume keys, since it otherwise seems to prevent the binding of these very keys as they are.
 In other words, with this symbol file, RCTRL will be interpreted by the system as if I had pressed XF86AudioRaiseVolume, which is what an actual volume-up media key would yield:

 ```
 partial hidden modifier_keys